Foundation Diet and Health

 The complete ingredients of sprouted lentils (including kcal), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Lentils are a good source of iron (8 mg/100g) and are therefore considered effective against anemia.
-Due to the high fiber content, they help with constipation and lower cholesterol levels.
-They cause blood sugar to rise only slowly and are therefore also recommended for diabetics.
+Due to their high fiber content, they help with constipation and lower cholesterol levels.
+They cause blood sugar to rise slowly and are therefore also recommended for diabetics.
 The high folic acid content is particularly beneficial for women who want to have children and pregnant women.
 6

 The phytic acid it contains is said to have an antioxidant and anti-carcinogenic effect.
 The reduced risk of colon cancer is due to the chelation with iron.
 Phytic acid has a positive effect on prostate cancer, breast cancer and pancreatic cancer and is also said to lower blood sugar.
 1,2

-Dangers - Intolerances - Side effects:
+Dangers - Intolerances - Side effects

 Can you eat lentils raw?
 Raw lentils, like other legumes, have a high phytic acid content.
 Phytic acid is found inside the endosperm.
 Phytic acid is very important for the germ, but less so for us humans.
-Lentils should therefore not be eaten raw, but eating germinated lentils raw is common.
+Lentils should not be eaten raw, but eating germinated lentils raw is common.

 If you eat raw lentils without germinating them, you will suffer from headaches, vomiting, diarrhea, or stomach and intestinal problems.
 The germination process breaks down various substances in raw lentils that are unhealthy or poisonous.
 Among other things, it breaks down the tannins contained in the raw seeds.
 12 Tannins are anti-nutritional substances that can render other nutrients completely or partially unusable.
 In addition, the hemagglutinin content of the lentils is reduced when they germinate.
 These lentil lectins can cause red blood cells to clump together if unsprouted lentils are consumed in excess and are therefore considered toxic.
 The germination process is said to reduce the hemagglutinins by 75-100%, although there are also studies that show less.
 11 Soaking already leads to a reduced tannin and lectin content.